Skip to content

 Interaction with other workflows¤

-The auto-dependabot.yaml workflow has a job-level if condition that skips PRs containing the repo-config group in the title.
-This ensures repo-config dependency updates are handled exclusively by the migration workflow, while all other Dependabot PRs continue to be auto-approved and merged by the existing workflow.
+The auto-dependabot.yaml workflow has a job-level if condition that skips PRs containing the repo-config group or Bump black from in the title.
+This ensures those dependency updates are handled exclusively by their respective migration workflows, while all other Dependabot PRs continue to be auto-approved and merged by the existing workflow.